carlhenrikrolf/microtonOS/README.md

 sudo cp third_party/mts-dylib-reference/libMTS.so /usr/local/lib/
 ```

+Install tuneBfree.
+tuneBfree is found under `third_party/`.
+Follow the instruction in the README.
+The exception is that you should should not add libjack-dev.
+It should be libjack-jackd2-dev instead.

+Download Pianoteq (from user area if you have a license).
+Extract into `/home/pi/`; `/home/pi/Pianoteq <version>/` should be created.
+To add `.ptq` files, go into `.local/share/Modartt/Addons` and add them there.

+Install Surge, e.g. from [open build](https://software.opensuse.org//download.html?project=home%3Asurge-synth-team&package=surge-xt-release).
+You may have to apply an apt fix install command.

 Follow the [instructions](https://kx.studio/Repositories) to install KS Studio.
 Then you should see more software in *Add / Remove Software*.
 Add Cadence.
 Make sure that Claudia and Cadence have been installed.
 If Claudia is not installed, add it specifically.
-jackd2 should be installed, but make sure jackd2-dev is too.
 In Cadence, in configure, set buffer size 128 and make sure there are 2 inputs and 2 outputs.
 Make sure Hifiberry is input device and MIDI should be None.
 Also, auto-start JACK or LADISH at login

-Install tuneBfree.
-tuneBfree is found under third_party.
-Follow the instruction in the readme.
-The exception is that you should should not add libjack-dev.
-It should be libjack-jackd2-dev instead.

-Download Pianoteq.
-From user area if you have a license.
-To add .ptq files, go into .local/share/Modartt/Addons and add them there.
-Extract into home directory.
-I got a directory called `Pianoteq 8 STAGE`
-(but anything starting with Pianoteq should be fine).

-Install Surge, e.g. from [open build](https://software.opensuse.org//download.html?project=home%3Asurge-synth-team&package=surge-xt-release).
-You may have to apply an apt fix command.

-- Note that this installation has not been tested on multiple devices and is unlikely to work out of the box.
-- Download the software above and install the software above.
-	- Python packages should be installed in a virtual environment at /home/pi/.venv/
-- The username should be 'pi'.
-- Install config files and systemd files with 'update_*.sh' scripts.

 ### Customisation
 For usage with other software and hardware synthesisers, it is useful to know something about [tuning standards](learn/tuning_standards.md).